UniPipe/openpipe/docs/1.0/language.md

 !!!
 Information "Last Step Output Items"
     Output items from the last action in a segment will be silently discarded.

-### Dynamic Parameters
+### Dynamic Configuration

-The parameters item provided may include dynamic components, this feature provides the ability to embed python expressions and input item related parameters.
+The configuration item provided may include dynamic components, this feature provides the ability to embed python expressions and input item related config.

-Before invoking an action, any text in the action parameters found between consecutive dollar signs ($) will be evaluated as a python expression and replaced with it's result.
+Before invoking an action, any config text found between consecutive dollar signs ($) will be evaluated as a python expression and replaced with it's result.
 If you need to have $ on your strings, you will need to escape them using \\$ .

 During expression evaluation, the "_" symbol is a reference to the full input item.
 When the input item is a dict, it's keys values will be mapped to variable names so that you can refer to them easily by providing $key$.